braedynl/CSE231-020-SS20/GLOSSARY.md

 # you want to think about it
 ```

+#### Instance

-**Instance** - A value created from, or grouped by a particular class.
+A value created from, or grouped by a particular class.

 Example:
 ```python